tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 ### Function Menu

-Brief cummary of the function menu options:
+Brief summary of the function menu options:

 * Switch off - what it says!
 Shut down immediately
 * Transistor - component tester (default function at power on)